-Our pelts are professionally tanned to allow for thicker leather and sewn with heavy gauge thread, resulting in a durable garment that should last a lifetime.
+Our tanned beaver pelts are professionally treated to allow for thicker leather and sewn with heavy gauge thread, resulting in a durable garment that should last a lifetime.
+That’s what makes our fur making process so special, and it’s precisely why our tanned beaver pelts are such excellent materials.

 Although there are some methods of preventing or reducing wildlife damage that do not involve removal of beaver, the fact remains that the only practical solution to many problems is removing the beaver that are causing it.
 Beaver are one of the few animals capable of manipulating their environment.
 Because of their tendency to dam narrow flowages, they often create problems and cause considerable damage by blocking roads, culverts, drainage ditches or streams flowing through pastures.
 When they dam the outlet of certain lakes, the lake levels may be increased 1 ½ to 2 feet causing flooding of docks, boat houses, the killing of trees adjacent to shore, and the killing of wild rice beds.
 Trapping remains the single most versatile and effective tool for removing problem beaver.
 We specialize in utilizing beaver because of the need to regulate the population.